-We thank our customers for the trust you place in us.
-We also thank our employees and advisors for helping deliver service and guidance to meet our customers' changing needs and deliver on our commitments for today and for generations to come.
+We thank our customers and our shareholders for putting their trust in us.
+We also thank our employees and advisors for their dedication and commitment to meeting the needs of our customers.

 Jeffrey Orr Chair of the Board Paul Mahon President and Chief Executive Officer